smartondev/gwbackupy/docs/oauth-setup.md

-# Service Account Setup
+# OAUTH setup

-**This solution can only be used for google workspace paid plans.**
+This solution can be used for both gmail free and Google workspace paid plans.
+*Not recommended for paid plans.*

 ## 1. Register to Google Cloud